SeanJia/NumericalOptimization/README.md

 ## Overview

-This repository has MATLAB package for linear and nonlinear optimization, implemented by Zhiwei Jia based on Simplex method and modified Newton method;
+This repository has MATLAB package for linear and nonlinear optimization, implemented by Zhiwei Jia based on Simplex method and modified Newton method.

-Welcome to visit my [person website](http://zhiweijia.website) for more details.
+For more informations, welcome to visit my [person website](http://zhiweijia.website).

 ## Linear Optimization